On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Likelihood mapping of parameter space

-Finally, we come to the discussion of parameter estimation.
-The marginalized $1$-dimensional posterior distributions for the parameters of $ZZ$ production process are shown in Fig.~\ref{fig:one_parameter_mcmc_parameter_zz}, while the corresponding BCI along with best fit points are listed in Table~\ref{tab:marginalised_parameters_zz} for both the benchmark points.
-The vertical lines near zero corresponds to the true value of parameters for {\tt SM} and the other vertical line corresponds to {\tt aTGC}.
-The best fit points are very close to the true values except for $f_5^Z$ in the {\tt aTGC} benchmark point due to multi-valuedness of cross-section.
-The 95\% BCI of the parameters for two benchmark points overlap and it appears as if they cannot be resolved.
-To see the resolution better we plot $2$-dimensional posteriors in Fig.~\ref{fig:correlations_parameters_in_mcmc_zz}, with the benchmark points shown with an asterisk.
-Again we see that the 95\% contours do overlap as these contours are obtained after marginalizing over unshown parameters in each panel.
-Any higher dimensional representation is not possible on paper, but we have checked $3$-dimensional scatter plot of points on the Markov chains and conclude that the shape of the {\em good likelihood} region is ellipsoidal for the {\tt SM} point with the true value at its center.
-The corresponding $3$-dimensional shape for the {\tt aTGC} point is like a part of an ellipsoidal shell.
-Thus in full $4$-dimension there will not be any overlap (see Section \ref{ssec:separation}) and we can distinguish the two chosen benchmark points as it is quite obvious from the corresponding cross-sections.
-However, left to only the cross-section we would have the entire ellipsoidal shell as possible range of parameters for the {\tt aTGC} case.
-The presence of asymmetries in our analysis helps narrow down to a part of the ellipsoid and hence aids parameter estimation for the $ZZ$ production process.
+Finally, we come to the discussion of the parameter estimation.
+The marginalized one-dimensional posterior distributions for the parameters of $ZZ$ production process are shown in Fig.~\ref{fig:one_parameter_mcmc_parameter_zz}, while the corresponding BCI along with best-fit points are listed in Table~\ref{tab:marginalised_parameters_zz} for both benchmark points.
+The vertical lines near zero correspond to the true value of parameters for {\tt SM} and the other vertical lines correspond to {\tt aTGC}.
+The best-fit points are very close to the true values except for $f_5^Z$ in the {\tt aTGC} benchmark point due to the multi-valuedness of the cross section.
+The 95~\% BCI of the parameters for two benchmark points overlap and it appears as if they cannot be resolved.
+To see the resolution better we plot two-dimensional posteriors in Fig.~\ref{fig:correlations_parameters_in_mcmc_zz}, with the benchmark points shown with an asterisk.
+Again we see that the 95~\% contours do overlap as these contours are obtained after marginalizing over non-shown parameters in each panel.
+Any higher-dimensional representation is not possible on paper, but we have checked three-dimensional scatter plot of points on the Markov chains and conclude that the shape of the {\em good likelihood} region is ellipsoidal for the {\tt SM} point with the true value at its centre.
+The corresponding three-dimensional shape for the {\tt aTGC} point is like a part of an ellipsoidal shell.
+Thus in full four-dimension there will not be any overlap (see Section \ref{ssec:separation}) and we can distinguish the two chosen benchmark points as it is quite obvious from the corresponding cross sections.
+However, left to only the cross section we would have the entire ellipsoidal shell as possible range of parameters for the {\tt aTGC} case.
+The presence of asymmetries in our analysis helps narrow down to a part of the ellipsoid and hence aids the parameter estimation for the $ZZ$ production process.